-Conceptualizing a micro-app to help parents capture birth experiences
+Proposing a micro-app to help parents capture birth experiences in the moment

 THE BIRTH STORY CASE STUDY